ZoneIn Privacy Policy

 Account deletion

-You may also request account deletion by emailing contact@tryzonein.com.
-Deleting your ZoneIn account is intended to delete or de-identify ZoneIn-controlled account records and associated personal information that we are not legally required to retain.
-It may also require deleting local app data on your device and requesting deletion or de-identification from applicable processors where feasible.
+You may request account deletion by emailing contact@tryzonein.com.
+Deleting your ZoneIn account may require deleting local app data on your device and requesting deletion or de-identification from applicable processors where feasible.
+Apple, RevenueCat, Firebase, and email providers may retain certain records under their own legal, fraud-prevention, tax, security, and operational requirements.

 California rights under CCPA / CPRA